-At most universities, and, especially at the UJ, Wikipedia is not considered academically robust enough to use as a source.
+At most universities, and especially at the UJ, Wikipedia is not considered academically robust enough to use as a source.
 Use it only to understand a topic better before starting with your research.
 If you have to reference a wiki:

 Title of the article.
-(Year of posting or last update).
+Year of posting or last update).
 Title of web site if available.
-Retrieved from: URL.
+Available from:

+URL.
 Wikipedia, the free encyclopedia.
 (2017, January 10).
 Zeus.
-Retrieved from: https://en.wikipedia.org/wiki/Zeus
+Available from: https://en.wikipedia.org/wiki/Zeus

-5.81 Personal electronic communication (E-Mail) (Titles not in italics)
+5.81 Personal electronic communication (E-Mail)